gregmsanderson/fly-live-beats/docs/4-aws-create-a-database.md

 ## Connect to the database

-If you said "Yes" when asked whether to allow public access using the wizard, AWS should have created a new security group and added your current IP to that automatically.
+Assuming you said "Yes" when asked whether to allow public access, AWS should have added your current IP to its security group automatically.
 You should see in the "Security group rules" panel two rules.
 The top row, the "CIDR/IP - Inbound", should have access from your current IP as allowed.
 For example "1.2.3.4/32".
 That means you will be able to access it from your local machine.
 You could either use your favourite database UI/editor or use the command line.
 Since we have PostgreSQL installed already we'll use the command line `psql`:

 ```sh
 $ psql --version